huebner/Rlabs/HTmeanpower.md

 The low or moderate impact group had BMD at the trochanter of 0.823 grams per square centimeter.
 The null hypothesis is "There is no change in BMD for the high impact exercise group."
 The alternative hypothesis is "There is a positive change in BMD for the high impact group."
 The mean difference in measures as percent change from 0.823, so this is a hypothesis test for the mean.

-*Note: Statistical analyses would consider adjusting for smoking, alcohol assumption, or body amss index.
+*Note: Statistical analyses would consider adjusting for smoking, alcohol assumption, or body mass index.
 For our purposes we define the baseline to be 0.823 nd consider the change in the high impact exercise group and do not consider adjustment factors.*

 $$
 \begin{aligned}